-A reader of my stock blog wrote to tell me to take a look at H&M because the stock has a high value rating.
+A reader of our stock blog wrote to tell our CEO, Dr. Hermann J. Stern to take a look at H&M because the stock has a high value rating.
 Indeed, the H&M stock has a value rank of 71.
 At the same time, the growth rank is 30.
-That is a bad rank, because it means that 70% of comparable companies grow faster than H&M.
+That is a bad rank because it means that 70% of comparable companies grow faster than H&M.

-So I look at the situation of Zara, a clothing company that I view as a direct competitor.
+So Dr. Stern looks at the situation of Zara, a clothing company that he views as a direct competitor.
 Zara is owned by Inditex, and their ranks are surprising: value: 28, growth: 62.
 So the exact opposite of H&M. However, this is actually completely logical because companies with slow growth are cheap to buy and those with fast growth are expensive.

 When evaluating Zara & H&M, the stock market assumes that things stay the way they are.
-I very much doubt that this is a certainty.
-That’s why I decide to google the companies.
+Dr. Stern very much doubts that this is a certainty.
+That’s why he decide's to google the companies.

 So the analyst is saying the same thing three times and that’s why he decides against buying H&M. However, this view is very short-sighted, because if he is right, then the H&M management will notice this sooner or later and will adapt its strategy.
 It’s not very likely that the managements of large, publicly listed companies follow unreasonable strategies for a long time.

 Further internet searches revealed that customers are in disagreement about the quality of the brands.
-Some like Zara, others H&M. My wife is buying the clothes for my boys from H&M. There will always be children, and 50% of them will be boys that need a large amount of clothes.
+Some like Zara, others H&M. Dr. Stern's wife is buying clothes for their boys from H&M. There will always be children, and 50% of them will be boys that need a large amount of clothes.

-In other words, now is a good time to invest in H&M. I happily accept the tip from my subscriber and do the same.
-I am buying 333 stocks from H&M and not from Zara.
+In other words now is a good time to invest in H&M. Dr. Stern happily accepts the tip from his subscriber and does the same.
+He is buying 333 stocks from H&M and not from Zara.